chemiker/sciolism-2019/README.md

 * *Night mode:* Individual look for the late hours 🦇

 ### Font Awesome Icons
 The theme has a build-in support for the [FontAwesome](https://fontawesome.com) icon set.
-To place an icon pick the html code from the [icon gallery](https://fontawesome.com/icons?d=gallery) and place it.
+To place an icon pick the html code from the [icon gallery](https://fontawesome.com/icons?d=gallery) and paste it in your content files.
 E.g. `<i class='fab fa-github'></i>`

 ### (Blog) posts

-The theme supports add. meta information for the archetype "post".
+The theme supports additional [front matter](https://gohugo.io/content-management/front-matter/) for the archetype "post".
 Posts created by e.g. `hugo new post/myPost.md` do also have their own archetype template which have all add. fields listed:

 ```yaml
 ---